The Invitation to Discipleship

 4TH THURSDAYS @ 9:30–11AM in C8–C12

 All Grandmothers are invited for a time of fellowship and prayer for our beloved grandchildren.
 During the time together, we will be using Philip Yancey’s book Prayer: Does It Make Any Difference? with discussion led by various grandmothers.
-From September-April, we will discuss chapters 13-18.
-Instead of the regular 4th Thursday meetings in November & December, there will be a Christmas brunch on Thursday, December 7.
+From September-April, we will discuss chapters 18-22 of the book.
+Instead of the regular 4th Thursday meetings in November & December, there will be a Christmas brunch

 LEADER | Velma Yoder